xster/flutter-wiki/Tree-hygiene.md

    directory).

    Wait for Cirrus to give the green light before merging a PR.
-Cirrus runs a bunch of precommit checks (e.g. see the tests for the [framework](https://github.com/flutter/flutter/blob/master/dev/bots/test.dart), or the [engine](https://github.com/flutter/engine/blob/master/ci/build.sh)).
+Cirrus runs a bunch of pre-commit checks (e.g. see the tests for the [framework](https://github.com/flutter/flutter/blob/master/dev/bots/test.dart), or the [engine](https://github.com/flutter/engine/blob/master/ci/build.sh)).
    These checks include checks on comments, so make sure you wait for the